ifrn-macau/expotec2023/index.markdown

 # Destaques

-## Divulgada a progrmação detalhada.
+## Divulgada a programação detalhada.

 **Confira a programação detalhada:**<a href="./programacao"> aqui</a>